BookStackApp/website/content/docs/admin/backup-restore.md

 type = "admin-doc"
 +++

-BookStack does not currently have a built-in way to backup and restore but it can be done via the command line fairly simply.
+While BookStack does not currently have a built-in way to backup and restore content, it can usually be done via the command line with relative ease.

 Please note the below commands are based on using Ubuntu.
 If you are using a different operating system you may have to alter these commands to suit.

 ---

-## Backup
+### Backup

 There are two types of content you need to backup: Files and database records.